How Useful was this Review ?

 Why should there be such a huge divide between diverse races, religions and cultures?

 But wait, does the division end there?
 Sadly, no. Even within communities, stereotypes are valued and the “different” ones are often mocked or disowned.
-People are scorned because they can’t afford a decent car of our reviewers recommend us; people are laughed at because their accents are strange; people are excluded if they attempt to act in a unique way.
+People are scorned because they can’t afford a decent car; people are laughed at because their accents are strange; people are excluded if they attempt to act in a unique way.
 Although society today is slightly more tolerant than our ancestors, it can’t be escaped that even if in the minority, these prejudices are still intact.
 No matter how up to date our knowledge and possessions are, in the end, the same narrow-minded views are still there.

 This programme forced me to reflect back on the views of society.
 Although set a whole generation ago, where society was slightly “stricter”, it amazed me how the superficial attitudes of the characters in the program are still a problem today.